 Vanderbilt University School of Medicine uses the AMCAS Letter Service for all letters of recommendation.
 Applicants should solicit confidential letters of recommendation through this system from at least three individuals who can specifically address their qualifications for the dual degree.
 We strongly encourage applicants to submit letters from all previous research mentors.

 Interview Process: Competitive applicants are invited by the MSTP to interview at Vanderbilt.
-The interview process includes time to meet formally and informally with faculty and students and includes dinner at the home of the director.
-Each applicant will also have an opportunity to meet with faculty members who are working in his or her primary area of scientific interest during the interview visit.
+The interview process includes time to meet formally and informally with faculty and students.
+Each applicant will also have an opportunity to meet with faculty members who are working in his or her primary area of scientific interest during the interview.

 The AMCAS application opens for submission in May, and can be submitted at the end of May, and we will begin receiving verified applications at the end of June.
 The deadline for submission of the AMCAS application is November 1.
 The secondary application and letters of recommendation must be received no later than December 1 of the year prior to enrollment.
-Since admission is highly competitive, individuals are encouraged to complete the application by early fall.
+Since admission is highly competitive, individuals are encouraged to complete the application early in the cycle.
 Applications to the MSTP can be received from individuals who are currently enrolled in the M.D. program and students in the first year of Ph.D. training may also be considered for admission.
 Individuals in their residency or fellowship training who elect to pursue a Ph.D. during this time may join the MSTP.